Glenealo Valley

 Geology

 The valley was formed by glacial erosion that carved steep-sided coums into the granite plateau, with the Glenealo River flowing through a classic glacial valley.
 The bedrock is Leinster Granite, a massive intrusion emplaced during the Caledonian orogeny approximately 405 million years ago.
-Glacial features include moraines, erratics, and the steep headwall with exposed rock faces over 200 meters high.
+[1] Glacial features include moraines, erratics, and the steep headwall with exposed rock faces providing some of the most dramatic cliff scenery in eastern Ireland.
 The plateau above consists of gentle terrain where blanket bog has accumulated over the relatively impermeable granite surface.

 Climate And Weather

-The reserve spans an altitudinal range from approximately 300 to 700 meters, with climate becoming increasingly harsh with elevation.
-Annual rainfall ranges from 1,400 millimeters at the valley floor to over 2,000 millimeters on the plateaus.
-Average summit temperatures are around 2 degrees in winter and 11 degrees in summer.
+The reserve spans a significant altitudinal range within the Wicklow Mountains, with climate becoming increasingly harsh with elevation.
+Annual rainfall ranges from approximately 1,400 mm at the valley floor to over 2,000 mm on the plateaus.
+Average summit temperatures are around 2°C in winter and 11°C in summer.
 Cloud, fog, and strong winds are frequent at higher elevations.
-The harsh conditions at altitude limit tree growth and maintain the open bog and heath landscape.
+The harsh conditions at altitude limit tree growth and maintain the open bog and heath landscape that characterises the reserve.

 Human History

 The upper valley has seen minimal human activity throughout history due to its inaccessibility and harsh climate.
 Some evidence of prehistoric habitation exists in the lower reaches.
 Mining exploration occurred in the nineteenth century but no significant extraction took place.
 The valley's remoteness protected it from the sheep overgrazing that degraded much of the Wicklow uplands from the eighteenth century onwards.
-The associated Glendalough monastic settlement below utilized timber from lower slopes.
+A small population of feral goats descended from animals left by miners when the adjacent Glendalough mines closed in 1957 now inhabits the valley.
+[1]

 Park History

-The reserve was designated to protect the intact upland ecosystem of the Glenealo catchment, recognized as one of the least modified upland areas in eastern Ireland.
-Its inclusion within the Wicklow Mountains National Park framework provides comprehensive protection for the full altitudinal range from mountain summit to valley floor.
+The reserve was legally designated a national nature reserve by the Irish government in 1988, protecting the intact upland ecosystem of the Glenealo catchment, recognised as one of the least modified upland areas in eastern Ireland.
+[1] Its inclusion within the Wicklow Mountains National Park framework provides comprehensive protection for the full altitudinal range from mountain summit to valley floor.
 Scientific surveys documented the exceptional quality of the blanket bog and the significance of the cliff-face flora.
 Management maintains strict protection from grazing and other potentially damaging activities.

 Major Trails And Attractions

 The Spinc walk from Glendalough traverses the cliff edge above the upper lake with vertiginous views into the valley below.
 Experienced hikers can access the upper valley via steep paths from the lake head, encountering increasingly wild terrain.
 The coum headwall is dramatic and provides the valley's most impressive glacial scenery.
 Wildlife viewing includes possible peregrine falcon sightings along the cliffs.
-The sense of remoteness and wilderness is remarkable given the proximity to Dublin.
+The sense of remoteness and wilderness is remarkable given the proximity to Dublin, just over 50 kilometres away.

 Visitor Facilities And Travel

-The reserve is accessed from Glendalough in the Wicklow Mountains, approximately 50 kilometers south of Dublin.
-No formal facilities exist within the upper valley.
-The Glendalough visitor center below provides general information.
+The reserve is accessed from Glendalough in the Wicklow Mountains, approximately 50 kilometres south of Dublin.
+No formal facilities exist within the upper valley itself.
+The Glendalough visitor centre below provides general information about the wider national park area.
 Walking in the upper valley requires reasonable fitness and appropriate mountain equipment.
 Weather conditions can change rapidly at altitude and the terrain is challenging in places.
-The valley should not be attempted in poor visibility without navigation skills.
+Navigation skills are essential in poor visibility.

 Conservation And Sustainability

-The reserve's excellent condition is maintained by excluding grazing that damaged surrounding areas.
+The reserve's excellent condition is maintained by excluding grazing that has damaged surrounding areas.
 The main ongoing threat is recreational erosion along popular hiking routes, particularly the Spinc trail.
 Climate change may affect the blanket bog through altered precipitation patterns or increased summer drought.
 The remote cliff-face flora populations are small and vulnerable to any disturbance.
 Management focuses on path maintenance to prevent erosion, monitoring of rare species, and maintaining the grazing-free status of the catchment.
+The reserve is part of the Natura 2000 network, receiving protection under the EU Habitats Directive.

 Visitor Ratings